 These 11 Minnesota Towns Have The Silliest Names But Are So Worth A Visit

-People who live in the Upper Midwest have a reputation for being a little reserved.
-We tend to keep our innermost thoughts to ourselves, and while we are welcoming to outsiders, it takes us a while to truly become friends.
-But that doesn’t mean Minnesotans aren’t without a sense of humor.
+People who live in the Upper Midwest have a reputation for being a little reserved, so if we hear funny Minnesota town names, we may not react.
+That’s because we tend to keep our innermost thoughts to ourselves, and while we are welcoming to outsiders, it takes us a while to truly become friends.
+But that doesn’t mean that we Minnesotans are without a sense of humor.
 It is evident in some of our amusing street names and silly town names.
 Most such names have a backstory that explains just what the original settlers were thinking, but even so, these silly town names still remain to this day.

 Have you visited any of the towns on this list, and what did you think?
 Do any of their names suit them particularly well?
 Do you know of any other funny Minnesota town names?
 Let us know in the comments below!

 In the Land of 10,000 Lakes, you'll find plenty of funny, silly, odd, or just downright weird Minnesota town names.
 Whether they seem out of place - like Twig or Cotton - or they appear unpronounceable, there are plenty of municipalities that have nonresidents scratching their heads.